 An elaborate mechanism has been set up throughout the organization to

-deal with the requests received under the RTI Act, 2005.
-Central
+deal with the requests received under RTI Act, 2005.
+Central Public

-Assistant Public
+Information Officers (CPIO) have been appointed at every work centre of

-Information Officer (CAPIO) have been appointed at every work centre to redress the issues under RTI Act.
+the Company to redress the issues under RTI Act.
 126 applications